-Lo Florentine zuccotto it is an ancient dessert, called by many, due to its cap shape, "the helmet of Caterina de 'Medici", as it seems that the gourmet niece of Lorenzo the Magnificent had this semifreddo prepared for a banquet.
+Lo Florentine zuccotto it is an ancient dessert, called by many, due to its cap shape, "the helmet of Catherine de 'Medici", as it seems that the gourmet niece of Lorenzo the Magnificent had this parfait prepared for a banquet.

 The dessert consisted of a covering of sponge cake while the filling was based on ricotta, citrus peel and grated chocolate, externally it was wet with alchermes which gave it a beautiful red color.